 Aside from making sure there is a level playing field for each pair by having the same access to the computer, there a few things we feel are key to a successful session.
 We feel the following guidelines provide a lot of value for our team given our goals of maximizing production while making sure we expose ourselves to a variety of pairs:

-- Do More Than Write - Share tips and tricks to help maximize efficiency, break apart complex problems, or try doing pair code reviews (we’ll have more on this topic soon).
+- Do more than write — Share tips and tricks to help maximize efficiency, break apart complex problems, or try doing pair code reviews.

 Interested in being a part of a team that puts an emphasis on pair programming and continuous improvement?
 Come join us!